 By Aaron Sheldrick

-U.S. West Texas Intermediate crude futures (WTI) were down 24 cents, or 0.3 percent, at $69.88 a barrel, after rising more than 2 percent in the previous session.
+U.S. West Texas Intermediate (WTI) crude futures were up 75 cents, or 1.1 percent, at $71.72 a barrel, after a 3 percent fall in the previous session.
+WTI is on track for a 3.5 percent decline this week.

 Add a Comment